Last Updated FEBRUARY 2023

 According to McLean, gloves must meet Food and Drug Administration (FDA) requirements before sold.
 For instance, a glove needs to meet the FDA's minimum requirements for pinholes (AQL 2.5), the minimum pinhole level to be considered a medical glove.
 In addition, medical exam gloves are subject to a battery of other rigorous trials before being deemed medical-grade and sold with the word “exam” on the box.

 Professionals who work in foodservice or food processing must also be sure their gloves meet FDA requirements for food handling.

 In terms of effectiveness, there’s very little difference.
-However, some environments have specific colour preferences.
+However, some environments have specific color preferences.

-In cleanrooms and other controlled environments, the glove colour of choice is typically white, making it easier to see contaminants.
-However, colour is also a glove additive, which may have reactions to cleanroom products and processes.
+In cleanrooms and other controlled environments, the glove color of choice is typically white, making it easier to see contaminants.
+However, color is also a glove additive, which may have reactions to cleanroom products and processes.

-It’s common for labs to require different coloured gloves to differentiate between other lab areas to help reduce cross-contamination.
+It’s common for labs to require different colored gloves to differentiate between other lab areas to help reduce cross-contamination.